-Love Your LYS: Fibre Space
+Love Your Little Yarn Shop: Fibre Space

-Danielle Romanetti is the owner of the fibre space shop and has been knitting since the age of six or so.
+Danielle Romanetti is the owner of the Fibre Space shop and has been knitting since the age of six or so.
 Originally from Pittsburgh, Pennsylvania, Danielle created Knit-a-Gogo Inc. in October 2006, which offered knitting classes and events in the D.C. metro area.
-In July 2009, Danielle moved to the next natural step: a full-service little yarn shop called fibre space, in Alexandria, Virginia.
+In July 2009, Danielle moved to the next natural step: a full-service little yarn shop called Fibre Space, in Alexandria, Virginia.

 What is it like to make it your life’s work to curate craft products and bring them to a passionate audience?

 While I was an avid knitter before opening the store, more than anything, I wanted to run my own retail business!
 It has been incredibly liberating to work for myself.
 I am also inspired daily by my customers and their projects.
 There really isn’t anything I would rather be doing than this.

 How have the Internet and social media driven or impacted your work?

 We were fortunate to open the shop after Ravelry was started.
 Having this free online community for our industry is everything.
 The growth of Instagram also has helped us to show our product and inspirations.
 Because everything that we do is so visual, this platform is the perfect method for communicating with existing and potential customers and for our community to show us what they’ve done with our products.